SopraIt/skus_classifier/README.md

 optional arguments:
   -h, --help            show this help message and exit -f FOLDER, --folder FOLDER
-                        the folder containing the image files, default to ./images
-  -s SIZE, --size SIZE  the max size in pixels used to normalize the dataset,
-                        default to 32
+                        the folder containing the image files -s SIZE, --size SIZE  the max size in pixels used to normalize the dataset, default to 32
   -m MAX, --max MAX     limit the number of images read from disk, default to